lancedw/3D-state-prediction-for-surface-vessels-using-IMU-data-and-images/README.md

 |   │   ├── train_notebooks/           # contains one notebook for each model with all training and testing functionalities
 |   │   ├── training_results/          # contains binary files with the training and validation MSE losses
 |   │   ├── pr_data_analysis.ipynb            # notebook containing all code for data analysis
-└── └── └── training_results_plots.ipynb      # notebook where all plots are made for training and validation loss
+└── └── └── train_results_plots.ipynb         # notebook where all plots are made for training and validation loss
 ```
 *simulation data can be downloaded here: https://drive.google.com/drive/folders/1RF8_wFfcIM0GIklXflPYv-tK3uaEWSSZ